idaholab/moose/framework/doc/content/source/mfem/bcs/MFEMBoundaryCondition.md

   Dirichlet-like BCs removing degrees of freedom from the problem at the boundary;

-- Integrated boundary conditions, inheriting from `MFEMIntegratedBC`, which apply one or more boundary integrators to the weak form on the specified boundary surfaces.
+- Integrated boundary conditions, inheriting from `MFEMIntegratedBC`, which apply one or more boundary integrators to the weak form on the specified boundaries.